MauroCE/PersonalWebsite/content/project/breaking_italy/index.md

 ### Why it Resonates with Me
 I'm a data journalism enthusiast to the core, and Breaking Italy is one of my go-to for insights.
-However, I'd watch videos, get all pumped up, and months later, I'd struggle to find those golden nuggets buried in descriptions.
+However, I'd watch videos and months later, I'd struggle to find those references buried in the descriptions.
 So, I put my data science hat on and thought, "Why not blend my passions?".
 This was a genuine itch I needed to scratch.
-I dug deep into YouTube's data treasure trove to create something practical—something that helps not just me, but anyone who's ever found themselves lost in the vast sea of videos.
+Hopefully, I have create something practical — something that helps not just me, but anyone who's ever found themselves lost in the vast sea of videos of Breaking Italy.